• Skip to primary navigation

 • Pie Pastry – whip up a batch of homemade or in a pinch, opt for prepared.

 • Lemon Curd – use homemade or store bought.
-Homemade is super simple to make and so fresh!
+Homemade Lemon Curd is super simple to make and so fresh!
 It adds sweetness and so much flavor to this hand pie recipe.

-• Blueberries – you can use fresh or frozen here to make the compote filling.
-I like fresh for best flavor.
+• Blueberries – you can use fresh or frozen here to make the Easy Blueberry Compote filling.

 • Maple Syrup – to lightly sweeten the blueberry compote pie filling.